How can I sign up for Alfalah CLSA Securities (Pvt) Ltd.?

 return may be in the form of cash or additional shares referred to as ‘bonus shares’.
 Dividends are

 announced by the company usually once or twice a year depending upon companies’

 What is a primary market and a secondary market?

-A primary market is a market where securities which have never been issued before are offered to
+A primary market is a market where securities that have never been issued before being offered to

 the public.
 This initial public offering (IPO), also called the primary issue and is therefore a